jpomykala/spring-higher-order-components/README.md

 Every output will be wrapped into `RestResponse` [see this issue](https://github.com/jpomykala/spring-higher-order-components/issues/4)

+Response wrapping can be disabled for specific endpoinds by using `@DisableWrapping` annotation on method.

 ## @EnableCORS

 This annotation adds filter which handles CORS requests.
 Right now you can configure only allowed origins using ``application.yml`` See example configuration below.